 11 Man in the savannah

 Today, the savannah has been replaced in many places by cattle pastures.
-Even in earlier times, pastoral nomads were on the move in the vast savanna areas and, with their extensive herds, provided the wild animals with considerable competition for food sources.
+Even in earlier times, pastoral nomads were on the move in the vast savannah areas and, with their extensive herds, provided the wild animals with considerable competition for food sources.

-Large-scale African grasses have been introduced into neotropical savannas, drastically reducing the original biodiversity.
+Large-scale African grasses have been introduced into neotropical savannahs, drastically reducing the original biodiversity.
 However, productivity has increased partly to the benefit of extensive cattle grazing (Solbrig et al. 1996).

-Fig. E-45 a: View from the Bolivian altiplano (4,100 m) to the Cordillera Real with the glaciated volcano Huaina Potosi near La Paz. b: View from the altiplano to the glaciated volcanoes Parinacota and Pumarape on the Chilean-Bolivian border (West Cordillera, southern Bolivia).
-The altiplano in Bolivia is a broad intermontane area fringed on both sides by mountain ranges (Western and Eastern Cordillera).
+Fig. E-45 a: View from the Bolivian Altiplano (4,100 m) to the Cordillera Real with the glaciated volcano Huaina Potosi near La Paz. b: View from the Altiplano to the glaciated volcanoes Parinacota and Pumarape on the Chilean-Bolivian border (West Cordillera, southern Bolivia).
+The Altiplano in Bolivia is a broad intermontane area fringed on both sides by mountain ranges (Western and Eastern Cordillera).
 Large parts of this plateau are covered with a semi-arid grassland.
-Especially in the vicinity of Lake Titicaca near La Paz, the altiplano (humid Puna) is intensively used for agriculture; towards the south, as a result of the decrease in the humidity of the climate, the extent of field cultivation also decreases, while grazing remains at almost the same intensity (photos: Rafiqpoor).
+Especially in the vicinity of Lake Titicaca near La Paz, the Altiplano (humid Puna) is intensively used for agriculture; towards the south, as a result of the decrease in the humidity of the climate, the extent of field cultivation also decreases, while grazing remains at almost the same intensity (photos: Rafiqpoor).

 Due to the frequent grass and bush fires, which are usually deliberately set shortly before the start of the rainy season, the growth of new greenery is to be improved.
 Over a longer period of time, however, this leads to an ever-increasing nutrient depletion of the soils with greater risk of erosion and thus increasing desertification.